 Soon after her arrival, President Ripich initiated the strategic planning process, resulting in a 10-year strategic plan that has guided UNE to unprecedented growth.

-Over the past six years, student enrollments have grown 70 percent, and UNE has expanded to include a new campus in Tangier, Morocco, seven new buildings on our two Maine campuses, and three new Colleges.
+Over the past six years, student enrollments have grown 70 percent, and UNE has expanded to include a new campus in Tangier, Morocco, seven new buildings on our two Maine campuses, and three new colleges.
 Under President Ripich’s leadership, the University has embraced a commitment to educate and prepare UNE students for a global society.

 President Ripich led the launch of UNE’s College of Pharmacy in 2009, and the UNE College of Dental Medicine, the only dental school in Northern New England, enrolled its first class in 2013.
 The new Oral Health Center, which also opened in 2013, is the clinical home of the College of Dental Medicine teaching clinic and dental simulation facility, and will provide space for UNE to explore new models of interprofessional health care education and practice.

-President Ripich has also overseen the construction of UNE's new campus in Tangier, Morroco, which opened in January 2014 on the campus of the American School of Tangier.
-This latest campus will allow UNE to expand students' knowledge of the world and its cultures, which is becoming increasingly essential to achieving professional success in a vast number of fields.
+President Ripich has also overseen the construction of UNE's new campus in Tangier, Morocco, which opened in January 2014 on the campus of the American School of Tangier.
+This latest campus allows UNE to expand students' knowledge of the world and its cultures, which is becoming increasingly essential to achieving professional success in a vast number of fields.
 In addition, President Ripich has led the expansion of the Biddeford Campus, including the Pickus Center for Biomedical Research, UNE’s first research-only building; Morgane Hall, an academic building; the George and Barbara Bush Center and Library; and the 300-bed Sokokis Residence Hall.

 In December 2010 the University received the largest gift in its history—$10 million from the Harold Alfond Foundation—and in September 2012 the University opened the $20 million Harold Alfond Forum, an athletics and student life center.